nephantes/dolphinnext-tutorial/README.md

 <img src="dolphinnext_images/build6-fastqc-script.png">

 f.
 Press "Save changes" button at the bottom of the modal to create the process.
 Now this process is ready to use.
-We will use it in the Excercise 2.
+We will use it in the Exercise 2.

 2. Hisat2 process:
 ---------------